openshift-evangelists/kbe/README.md

 For site admins only, requires push access to this repo.

-### Init
+### Setup

-Initially, that is, the first time when you git clone this repo you will have to carry out the following steps to set up the publishing workflow:
+Carry out the following steps to set up the publishing workflow:

 - in `public/` do:
-  - `git init` followed by a
   - `git remote add origin https://github.com/openshift-evangelists/kbe.git` and finally a
   - `git checkout -b gh-pages`
 - in `public/` create a file `CNAME` with the content `kubernetesbyexample.com`